pytest-dev/pytest-forked/README.rst

 * ``--boxed``: (not available on Windows) run each test in a boxed_ subprocess to survive ``SEGFAULTS`` or otherwise dying processes

+this plugins is currently deprecated and no longer maintained, it was purely extracted to keep backward compat without burdening xdist

 Installation
 -----------------------